Mental Health support for Children

 Materials to share

-Home Learning is going to look different for every single family and pupil.
+Home Learning or Remote Education is going to look different for every single family and pupil.
 We recognise this and you have our full support.
 Our job in this time, is to make sure your children maintain their learning and are stimulated and inspired by activities and new explorations.
 Our aim is to make this learning enjoyable, active and balanced across the curriculum.
-We know that our children need to have not developed any gaps or 'lost' some of their learning but we also want our children to feel calm, happy and in control of their learning.
+We know that our children need to have not develop any gaps or 'lose' some of their learning but we also want our children to feel calm, happy and in control of their learning.
+We will provide 3-5 hours of learning but there are more opportunities through our website and we will be able to direct you specifically through our teacher-to-family individualised support.

 - As teachers, set work daily that responds to children and parents feedback; that builds on previous knowledge and that is in the medium and long term plans for the year group